Start planning your next PBL project with confidence, using this step-by-step form as your guide.

 When you’re ready to design a project for your classroom, it’s helpful to have a framework to capture your ideas and organize your plans.

 A Gold Standard PBL unit has a lot of pieces to plan: your goals for student learning, entry event and driving question, major product(s) students will create, daily lessons, and more.

 It’s also a good idea for a school to use a common framework for PBL unit planning, so teachers can collaborate using the same language, and share projects more easily with colleagues.

-So we’ve created a Project Planner to support you in the planning process.
+So we’ve created an UPDATED Project Planner to support you in the planning process.